cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 This specification uses terminology from {{-cddl}}.
 In particular, with respect to control operators, "target" refers to the left hand side operand, and "controller" to the right hand side operand.
+"Tool" refers to tools along the lines of that described in {{Appendix F of -cddl}}.

 Computed Literals
 =================